IGEL-Community/IGEL-Custom-Partitions/CP_Source/Apps/Silverfort/README.md

 ## Packaging notes (Version: 2.5.6-297)

-- Configured the Desktop App to start automatically
+- Configured the Desktop App to start automatically (**NOTE**: A reboot is needed after CP deployed)

 ### Steps to be done on each client